FWWorks/VAML_ApplicationPerformance/README.md

 4 - If you find the selection in line chart(Performance view) goes wrong, double click on PCPs to make it recover because you are highly possible trigger the hover event on PCPs.

 Interactions
+Detailed interactions and documentations can be found in 'ProjectReport_VAML.pdf' under the same folder as this 'README.md' file